TCattd/sublime-text-linux-installer/README.md

 So, any comment, improvement or help is welcome.

 ## USAGE:
-Download a copy of st2install (for Sublime Text 2) or st3install (for Sublime Text 3) to any location (your home folder, for example).
+Download a copy of st2install (for Sublime Text 2) or st3install (for Sublime Text 3; st3devinstall for Sublime Text 3 DEV) to any location (your home folder, for example).

 Then from a terminal run...